cjwinchester/newsquiz/README.md

 <h2>News Quiz</h2>

-An excuse to learn some basic jQuery.
+Spaghetti-code news quiz that was an excuse to learn some basic jQuery.
 Still hunting for a way to make it easier to input questions and answers, assuming this would be a weekly thing.

-Dependency: <a href="http://jquery.com/" target="_blank">jQuery</a>
+One dependency: <a href="http://jquery.com/" target="_blank">jQuery</a>